 At DFW, We Believe In Multiple Approaches to Spinal Surgery

 There are many approaches used in lumbar spinal fusion surgery, but they all involve removing all or most of the disc between two vertebrae, adding bone graft material, and securing the two vertebrae with screws or other instruments.
 This allows the two vertebrae to permanently fuse together, eliminating the area of movement that was causing pain.
 Dr. Tinley is a Board Certified Spine Surgeon and only wants to provide the best treatment and care for his patients.

-The Risks of Back Surgery
+What Are the Risks of Back Surgery?